rocheseb/ginput/README.md

 arg5: (optional, default=24) time step in hours (can be decimal)

+arg6: (optional) latitude in [-90,90] range

+arg7: (optional) longitude in [0,360] range

+arg8: (optional) altitude (meters)

+A custom site location can be given, in that case arg6,arg7, and arg8 must be specified and a site name must be made up for arg2

-if the command line include 'mute' the program will not print outputs to the terminal, except error messages
+add 'mute' in the command line (somwehere after arg1) and there will be no print statements other than warnings and error messages

 ### Input files ###